METEO 3 Lesson 10 Images

 Text description of the NASA graph of sunspot number during Solar Cycles 22-24 image.

-The image is a graph overlaid on a vivid orange and yellow solar image, showing sunspot numbers from 1985 to 2020.
-The x-axis represents time, marked with intervals for every five years from 1985 to 2020.
-The y-axis indicates sunspot numbers ranging from 0 to 300.
-Three distinct solar cycles are shown: Cycle 22 (1985-1996), Cycle 23 (1996-2008), and Cycle 24 (2008-2020).
-White lines illustrate the actual recorded sunspot numbers, with peaks and troughs visible across each cycle.
-Dotted lines represent predictions for Sunspot Cycle 24.
-The background features a detailed image of the sun, showcasing bright spots and swirling patterns, enhancing the dynamic nature of solar activity.
-The image is labeled with text indicating the title, data source, and time of prediction.
+The image features a graph overlaid on a vivid orange‑ and yellow‑colored image of the Sun, illustrating sunspot numbers from 1985 to 2020.
+The x‑axis represents time, marked at five‑year intervals from 1985 through 2020, while the y‑axis shows sunspot numbers ranging from 0 to 300.
+Three distinct solar cycles are depicted: Solar Cycle 22 (1985–1996), Solar Cycle 23 (1996–2008), and Solar Cycle 24 (2008–2020).
+White lines trace the observed sunspot numbers, clearly showing peaks and troughs within each cycle, with values flattening after approximately 2016 as they transition into predicted levels.
+The background solar image displays detailed bright regions and swirling patterns, emphasizing the dynamic nature of solar activity.
+Text on the image provides the title, data source, and time of prediction.
+Overall, the graph indicates a decreasing trend in sunspot activity from 1985 onward.

 Credit: NASA